I Was Falsely Accused of Sexual Harassment and Fired. I Sued.

 Strange things happened after I told Euromoney I was suing it.

-Another strange thing was that shortly after, both Joey, the girl who accused me, and Ralph, the manager who fired me, abruptly left the company.
+Another strange thing was that shortly after, both Joey, the girl who accused me, and Ralph, the supervisor who fired me, abruptly left the company.
 A former colleague, who I met a few months later, told me it was speculated that they’d been fired.
-Sure enough, a Euromoney ad for Joey’s position soon appeared, as did a notice in an online journalists bulletin stating that Ralph had left Euromoney after 15 years there and was “open to opportunities across Asia.”
+Sure enough, a Euromoney ad for Joey’s position soon appeared, as did a notice in an online journalists’ bulletin stating that Ralph had left Euromoney after 15 years there and was “open to opportunities across Asia.”

 It’s difficult to know for sure what really happened, of course.
 But it seems virtually certain Joey and Ralph were fired or forced to resign because they were the two people most directly involved in my termination.
 Was it a belated realization that Joey’s story was unsubstantiated that seems to have made Euromoney fire them?
 A feeling that she and Ralph had misled it?
 More likely, it was a cathartic lashing-out – they’d gotten the company into this lawsuit, so their heads had to roll.
 Supporting them was the path of least resistance, until it wasn’t.
 Far from standing by its employees or so-called sexual harassment victims, ultimately, the company stood by the only thing that ever mattered to it – its own skin.

 Euromoney’s conduct is symptomatic of corporate behavior in the Me Too age: characterized by stupidity, cowardice, faithlessness, a disinterest in the truth, and a willingness to sacrifice employees to save one’s own ass.
 Investigations are becoming witch-hunts, or exercises in ass-covering, and hearings (if they even take place) have all the fairness of the star chamber.